-There are no hard and fast rules.
+There are no hard and fast rules here.
 That’s good news and bad news, yes?
-It’s very liberating—and maybe a little scary, too.
+It’s very liberating.
+But maybe a little scary, too.
 You could paint your Victorian cottage in traditional colors with dark trim, or you could paint everything a mid-tone grey and use a positively wild mix of colorful furnishings and art.
 I’ve seen both schemes work beautifully, and you probably have, too.

 On the other hand, if you have a mid-century ranch, it will probably look awkward painted in traditional Victorian colors.
 You can do whatever you want, but instinctively you know when something is “off” from a color standpoint, so.
 Sometimes it’s just a little too late when you know that you know.

 #2 LIGHT: The amount of light, and the quality of that light